ZeldOcarina/nu-dentistry/dentures.md

       will be made (partial, full, implant-supported)?
 What materials will be used (acrylic, cast metal, flexible plastic)?
 Will there be immediate dentures prepared following extraction?
-If you’re at all concerned about your replacement teeth costs, contact our office to discuss your financial options.
+If you’re at all concerned about your replacement teeth costs, contact our office to discuss your <a href='/dental-financing/' target='_blank' class='paragraph-link'>financial options</a>.
 We want to make sure that our patients always receive the dentures they deserve in a manner they can afford.
   - heading: DO IMMEDIATE DENTURES LOOK NATURAL?
     content: Immediate dentures are prepared through molds of your teeth prior to extraction, so they’re just as natural-looking as regular dentures.
 Our dentists